gsapijaszko/bike_map/README.md

 Over it we have few layers from GDOŚ with different types of nature reserve areas.
 If you would like to extract the data from OSM, please have a look on [`leisure=nature_reserve`](https://wiki.openstreetmap.org/wiki/Tag:leisure%3Dnature_reserve) and [`protect_class`](https://wiki.openstreetmap.org/wiki/Key:protect_class) keys.

+### Highways, routes, cyclists infrastructure

+### Other points of interest

+## Atlas, how to generate

+Sample atlas with coverage of few kilometers of ER-6 route in [img folder](./img/er6_snap.pdf).

 ## To do

 -- exclude shops from the city areas? first check the assumption, if all city areas (admin_level = 8) has stores

+-- new, simplified contours, based on https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1

 -- simplify railways and multilane highways (https://gis.stackexchange.com/questions/319412/simplifying-multiple-lines-to-create-central-axis)

 -- transpose railway stations on railway

+-- Lasy Państwowe - allotments address numbers

 ## Footnotes